Table of Contents

 The four questions that decide

-- Does your team have someone who can run a containerized service responsibly?
-No → Make or n8n Cloud.
-Yes → n8n self-hosted is on the table.
+- Can someone on your team run a containerized service responsibly?
+If no, you are choosing between Make and n8n Cloud.
+If yes, n8n self-hosted is on the table.

-- What’s your workflow’s volume and shape?
-Low-to-mid volume, simple branching → Make’s pricing is friendly.
-High volume, heavy branching → n8n’s per-execution model often wins.
+- What is the volume and shape of your workflows?
+Low-to-mid volume with simple branching keeps Make's pricing friendly.
+High volume with heavy branching is where n8n's per-execution model usually wins.

 Where Make wins outright